PROGRAMME OF TALKS 2018 – 2019

 Street Photography & Documentary Projects

-Ian’s presentation includes a mix of fleeting photographic encounters in the street plus sets of images from longer term projects, with advice on approaching these genres of photography.
+Ian’s presentation includes a mix of photographic encounters in the street plus sets of images from longer term projects, with advice on approaching these genres of photography.

 Ian Wray is a photographer and photojournalist based in Leeds; he is also a past President of Leeds Photographic Society.